 - Genetics: A significant number of individuals with peptic ulcers have close relatives with the same problem, suggesting that genetic factors may be involved.

 - Smoking: People who regularly smoke tobacco are more likely to develop peptic ulcers when compared with non-smokers.

 - Alcohol consumption: Regular heavy drinkers of alcohol have a higher risk of developing peptic ulcers.

-- Mental stress: Mental stress has not been linked to the development of new peptic ulcers, but symptoms appear to be more severe in people with ulcers with ongoing mental stress.
+- Mental stress: This stress has not been linked to the development of new peptic ulcers, but symptoms appear to be more severe in people with ulcers who are experiencing ongoing mental stress.

 A patient's description of symptoms will normally cause a doctor to suspect a peptic ulcer.